-In this guide, we’re going to take you through everything you need to know about how to grow and care for Waxflowers in your garden at home.
-If you’re looking for a plant to provide some late-winter cheer, turn to the Waxflower or Chamelaucium.
+In this guide, I’m going to take you through everything you need to know about how to grow and care for Waxflowers in your garden at home.
+If you’re looking for a plant for late-winter cheer, turn to the Waxflower or Chamelaucium.
 This species will be one of the first to bloom in your garden, with bright flowers offering hope that spring is near.

 |Also Known As:||Waxflower|